The QCEA team

 You can contact Imogen by emailing iparker [at] qcea.org, where [at] is replaced by @.

-You can contact Vivianne by emailing vnolf [at] qcea.org, where [at] is replaced by @.
+You can contact Rebecca by emailing rvineywood [at] qcea.org, where [at] is replaced by @.

 Recent QCEA Staff

-Gordon joined QCEA as one of two Representatives in October 2012.
+Gordon was one of two Representatives from October 2012 to March 2013.
 He is a lifelong Quaker and has served Quakers in Britain and Germany in various capacities over many years.
 He joined the Quaker Peace Action Caravan in 1981 before going on to work for the Fellowship of Reconciliation in England until 1986.
 He then served as Resident Friend at Charney Manor before moving to Germany to work for Church & Peace, the European peace church network.
 For seven years he was warden of the Friends Meeting House in Evesham.
 He served for three years as clerk of the Peace Campaigning & Networking group of Quaker Peace & Social Witness.

 Oversight of QCEA’s work programmes is the responsibility of the Council, a body made up of representatives of other Quaker organisations.